Pickleball players request BREC's attention to keep facilities operational

 "Nobody needs to pay more taxes for this because they have not been taking care of things, not only here," said Burnett.

-BREC is considering whether or not to collect the increase in property tax revenue in a reassessment year.
-BREC rolled back the voter-approved tax rates in 2020 but now could roll it forward and would not need further voter approval.
+BREC had a meeting Thursday regarding whether or not to collect the increase in property tax revenue in a reassessment year.
+BREC rolled back the voter-approved tax rates in 2020 and chose to roll it forward and without voter approval.

 "They just need to keep up with the facilities that they have," said Burnett.